imanghafoori1/laravel-temp-tag/README.md

 - Storing each user perferences, can be done by attaching a 'settings' tag and the perferences as payload.

+- Storing users likes and dislikes on any model

 Then you put a temporary tag on them and check to see if the model has the tag.